KosPsych/GridNest/Back-End/README.md

-# Back-end API fot GridNest App.
+# Back-end API for GridNest App.